Skip to content

 *Make sure you use a good honey for this, not the suspicious supermarket swill that tastes like golden syrup.
 Look for locally produced, minimally processed honey from smaller farms, or at least ones that aren’t made “from imported ingredients”.
 Buying certified organic is no guarantee that it will be good honey.
 There’s been studies that have shown that three quarters of the honey sold in US grocery stores is processed to the point that it’s not recognisable as honey!
 Be careful about your honey selection and you’ll be rewarded in a superior taste and health benefits.
 If you can’t find good honey locally, have a look online and you’ll be able to buy directly from farmers or trusted health food shops.
 For more about fake honey see this article and this one.

-3 thoughts on “Salted Caramel Cheesecake Pie (grain-free and primal)
+3 responses to “Salted Caramel Cheesecake Pie (grain-free)”

 I had salted caramel ice cream the other day.
 It was amazing.
 This salted caramel and cheesecake recipe is meant for me!
 A must make!!!!
 Double trouble if I add the salted caramel ice cream!!!
 Thanks.
 I will be using the quark ~ tastes great!